New Horizon's Clarinet Choir

 Ken Scott, a retired music teacher and one of Dr. Woy’s students, has become the assistant conductor.
 His musical expertise and teaching skills have complemented Alan Woy’s and he has helped bring the choir to a new level of performance.

-Since then our choir has performed at the 2017 ICA in Baton Rouge La. the 2019 clarinetfest in Orlando ,the 2021 ICA convention in Knoxville.And this past July performmed at the ICA clarientfest in Denver .We rehearse and continue to perform throughout the community and prepare each year for our annual concert at Kilbourne Hall in May.
+Since then our choir has performed at the 2014 ICA in Baton Rouge La. the 2017 ICA clarinetfest in Orlando and the ICA convention recently held in Knoxville.We rehearse and continue to perform throughout the community and prepare each year for our annual concert at Kilbourne Hall in May.
 Check our “Calendar “tab for performance dates.